wp-plugins/planso-forms/readme.txt

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.

 == Changelog ==

+= 1.3.2 =
+* Changed post parameter to psfbid because of incompatibility with certain themes
+* Checked for compatability with WordPress 4.2
+* Changed the dynamic date and time variables to obey the WordPress settings
+* Updated locales

 = 1.3.1 =
 * Added new dynamic variables for use in autoresponder email body ([psfb_current_date], [psfb_current_datetime], [psfb_current_time])